pantheon-systems/documentation/source/content/guides/decoupled/overview/04-site.md

 1. Add to the General Info section.

     * Specify the Site Name: The site name is the title of your site.
 You can edit the site name in **Settings** after creation.
+Note: You cannot use a . (period) or _ (underscore) for site and Multidev names.
     * Select the frontend framework.
 You can choose either Next.js or Gatsby as the static site generator.

 1. (Optional) Link your CMS.